Python string comparison is possible using the comparison operators: ==, !=, <, >, <=, >=.

 Python’s built-in comparison operators can be used in string comparison.
 These built-in operators are:

 Under the hood, there is no such thing as string comparison.
-Instead, the numeric codes of the characters are compared with one another.
+Instead, the numeric codes (Unicodes) of the characters are compared with one another.
 When two strings have equal first letters, then the second letters are compared.
 If they are equal too, then the third ones are compared and so on.

 Thanks for reading.
 I hope you find it useful.